hhaidrr/notes/product-engineering/human_resources_and_scale.md

 TODO ..

 ## Net Productivity
-Net productivity is what you get after you substract the cost of directional confliction, communication overhead, and any other costs of producer parallelism.
+Net productivity is what you get after you subtract the cost of directional confliction, communication overhead, and any other costs of producer parallelism.